-The Supreme Court grants recognition to transgenders as third category of sex
+SC grants recognition to eunuchs or transgenders as third gender

 New Delhi: In a landmark judgement, the Supreme Court today recognised transgenders or eunuchs as third category of gender and directed Centre and states to grant them all facilities including voters ID, passport and driving license.